Sofia Camara

 Sofia Camara (born May 21, 2002) is a Portuguese and Canadian musician.
-Her debut EP, Was I(t) Worth It? was released on Universal Music Canada in 2025.
+Her debut EP, Was I(t) Worth It? was released on Universal Music Canada in 2025, followed later that year by her second EP, Hard to Love.

 Early life

-Camara was born on Terceira Island, Portugal, and raised in Toronto, Canada.
+Camara was born on May 21, 2002, in Terceira Island, Portugal, and raised in Toronto, Canada.
 She started writing music at the age of 13.
 In her teens, Camara would perform in public spaces, such as subway stations, and post videos of the performances on social media.
 She went viral for her covers of songs by artists including Taylor Swift and Justin Bieber.

 Career

 In 2022, Camara signed with Universal Music Canada / 21 Entertainment and released the single "Never Be Yours", which reached number 19 on the Billboard Canada CHR/Top 40, number 22 on the Canada Hot Adult Contemporary chart, and number 34 on the Canada Adult Contemporary chart.
 Her 2024 single "Who Do I Call Now?
-(Hellbent)" charted on Spotify's Viral 50 in Canada, the Netherlands, and Norway.
+(Hellbent)" charted on Spotify's Viral 50 in Canada, the Netherlands, Poland and Norway.
 She and Dean Lewis collaborated on the 2025 single "With You", appearing on the deluxe edition of Lewis's album The Epilogue.

 On March 21, 2025, Camara released her debut EP, Was I(t) Worth It? on Universal Music Canada, featuring the previously released singles "Who Do I Call Now?
 (Hellbent)" and "Starlight" along with four new tracks.
 She co-wrote every song on the EP, with songwriters and producers including Lowell, Nathan Ferraro, and Mike Wise.
-Her single "Girls Like You", released on May 30, 2025 and produced by Mike Wise, Donny Bravo, Nathan Ferraro, and Lowell, reached number 9 on the Billboard Canada CHR/Top 40.
+Her single "Girls Like You", released on May 30, 2025 and produced by Mike Wise, Donny Bravo, Nathan Ferraro, and Lowell, reached number 9 on the Billboard Canadian CHR/Top 40, and number 37 on the Billboard Canadian Hot 100.
+It was number 89 on the year-end Radio Songs chart, and was named by Billboard Canada as one of 25 songs that defined the 2025 charts.

+Camara's second EP, Hard to Love, was released on Universal Music Canada on October 10, 2025.
+It includes the singles "Girls Like You" and "Parking Lot", and features production from Mike Wise, Lowell and Nathan Ferraro.
+Camara was named to the Billboard list of 10 Canadian Artists to Watch in 2026.

+She received a Juno Award nomination for Breakthrough Artist or Group of the Year at the Juno Awards of 2026.